smhaller/ldap-overleaf-sl/README.md

 for sharelatex/[overleaf](https://github.com/overleaf/overleaf) community
 edition.
 Currently this repo uses `sharelatex/sharelatex:4.2.0`.

-The inital idea for this implementation was taken from [worksasintended](https://github.com/worksasintended).
+The Initial idea for this implementation was taken from [worksasintended](https://github.com/worksasintended).

 ## BREAKING CHANGE